axvr/raider.vim/README.md

 colorscheme raider
 ```

-**Note**: Raider.vim is a true-colour Vim theme.
+> **Note** Raider.vim is a true-colour Vim theme.
 If your terminal emulator
-does not support true/24-bit colours, the colours won't match those in the
+> does not support true/24-bit colours, the colours won't match those in the
-above screenshot.
+> above screenshot.

 ## Ports